-An application for a Pavement Licence must be made electronically to the Council, and the following will be required to be submitted with the application:
+An application for a NEW Pavement Licence must be made electronically to the Council, and the following will be required to be submitted with the application:

-- a completed Application Form - the required fee of £100, paid by credit or debit card - a plan showing the location of the premises shown by a red line, so the application site can be clearly identified - a plan clearly showing the proposed area covered by the licence in relation to the highway, if not to scale, with measurements clearly shown.
+- a completed Application Form - the required fee of £100, to be paid by credit or debit card - a plan showing the location of the premises shown by a red line, so the application site can be clearly identified - a plan clearly showing the proposed area covered by the licence in relation to the highway, if not to scale, with measurements clearly shown.
 The plan must show the positions and number of the proposed tables and chairs, together with any other items that they wish to place on the highway.
-The plan shall include clear measurements of, for example, pathway width/length, building width and any other fixed item in the proposed area. - the proposed days of the week on which, and the times of day between which, it is proposed to put furniture on the highway, - the proposed duration of the licence (for e.g. 3 months, 6 months, or up to 30 September 2021); - photos showing the proposed type of furniture and information on potential siting of it within the area applied;
+The plan shall include clear measurements of, for example, pathway width/length, building width and any other fixed item in the proposed area - the proposed days of the week on which, and the times of day between which, it is proposed to put furniture on the highway - the proposed duration of the licence (for e.g. 3 months, 6 months, or up to 30 September 2023 maximum duration is two years) - photos showing the proposed type of furniture and information on potential siting of it within the area applied - (if applicable) Reference of existing pavement licence currently under consideration by the local authority if applicable - evidence that the applicant has met the requirement to give a public Nnotice of the application (for example photographs of the notice displayedoutside the premises and of the notice itself) - a copy of a current certificate of insurance that covers the activity for third party and public liability risks, to a minimum value of £5 million, (caveat: there may be rare circumstances where a different minimum value may be agreed in advance before submission of application) - any other evidence needed to demonstrate how the Council's local conditions, and any national conditions will be satisfied.